 Check out our review of the USAA® Rate Advantage Visa Platinum® Card for more details.

 Here’s why: The NFCU Platinum Credit Card comes with a balance transfer offer that can help you pay down your debt — and to sweeten the deal, Navy Federal Credit Union doesn’t charge balance transfer fees.

-The NFCU Platinum Credit Card also comes with an introductory 0% APR on balance transfers for 12 months from account opening.
-After that, you’ll be charged a regular variable APR on balance transfers of 5.99% to 18%.
-Just know that you’ll need to request the transfer in the first 30 days of your account opening to qualify for the intro APR.
+The NFCU Platinum Credit Card has an introductory 0% APR on balance transfers for 12 months from account opening.
+After that, you’ll be charged a regular variable APR on balance transfers of 6.74% to 18%.
+Just know that you’ll need to request the transfer in the first 60 days of your account opening to qualify for the intro APR.